 If you know me, you know I’m not a sauce kind of girl.
-For some reason cooked on, caramelized sauce is something that I have a phobia of.
-I don’t know why, but if any recipe calls for barbecue sauce, the sauce better be served on the side as a dipping sauce or a light coating poured over the meat and warmed through, just before serving.
+However, for some reason, cooked on, the caramelized sauce is something I have a phobia of.
+Therefore, if any recipe calls for barbecue sauce, the sauce better is served on the side as a dipping sauce or a light coating poured over the meat and warmed through just before serving.

-David, on the other hand, loves it and on more than one occasion I’ve seen his face covered in sauce all the way up to his eyebrows while eating his smoked ribs or pork shoulder from the grill.
+David, on the other hand, loves it, and on more than one occasion, I’ve seen his face covered in sauce up to his eyebrows while eating his smoked ribs or pork shoulder from the grill.
 Our go-to sauce is a little bit of secret, but recently we’ve been exploring other sauces to change things up a bit.

 Simply whisk all of the ingredients together and bring to a boil in a small saucepan over medium-high heat.
 Once the sauce comes to a boil, reduce heat; simmer for 10 minutes.
 Remove from heat and let the sauce cool completely.